-- The cost of the affordable housing contribution is based on a maximum of 75% of the increase in land value generated by the bonus density.
+- There will be some types of rezonings where the land value under existing zoning is higher than the land value at the base OCP density.
+In these cases, the rezoning may not be able to support the full affordable housing contribution1. - The cost of the affordable housing contribution is based on a maximum of 75% of the increase in land value generated by the bonus density.
 This is consistent with the City's approach to negotiated amenity contributions. - 4.
 The City's affordable housing targets for individual projects are based on a percentage of units in each project rather than floorspace.
-Since the affordable housing units are smaller than the market units, the affordable housing will make up a smaller share of floorspace than units. - 5.
+If the affordable housing units are smaller than the market units, the affordable housing will make up a smaller share of floorspace than units. - 5.
 The amount of affordable housing that is supportable at each project will be influenced by factors that affect the cost of creating the units, such as the size of the affordable housing units and the mix of affordable housing units (studio, 1BR, 2BR, 3BR).
 Based on information provided by the City of Victoria, our analysis makes the following assumptions about unit mix and size.